-- Ask ourselves in every interaction what is the student trying to communicate through their behaviour.
+- Ask ourselves in every interaction what a young person is trying to communicate through their behaviour.

-- To empower rather than rescue the students that we work with, because we want students to take ownership of their future, their choices and the person that they want to be.
+- To empower rather than rescue the young people that we work with, because we want young people to take ownership of their future, their choices and the person that they want to be.

-- Take into consideration the individual needs of students.
+- Take into consideration the individual needs of young people.

-- Actively encourage students to use their voice in a positive way.
+- Actively encourage young people to use their voice in a positive way.

-- Find out how the students feel about their lives and school rather than assume that we know the answer.
+- Find out how young people feel about their lives rather than assume that we know the answer.